ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms before 5pm, then a chance of showers and thunderstorms.
-Some of the storms could be severe.
-Mostly
+Mostly cloudy.
+High near 79, with temperatures
-         cloudy.
-High near 79, with temperatures falling to around 73 in the afternoon.
-West southwest wind 6 to 9 mph.
+         falling to around 73 in the afternoon.
+West wind around 8 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">